Annual Alumni Awards

 One of the most gratifying experiences of being a Skidmore alumna/us is the opportunity to recognize and celebrate the accomplishments of one of our own.
 The Alumni Association Board of Directors actively seeks to identify alumni who deserve to be recognized for their achievements.
 If you know a Skidmore alumna/us who meets the criteria for one of these awards (see below), we’d like to hear from you.

-Please complete and submit the online form located on the Call For Nominations Web page no later than November 14, 2014.
+Please complete and submit the online form (see upper right navigation bar) no later than November 14, 2014.

 Your nomination remarks should include a brief explanation for nominating the person(s) for an award e.g., candidate's strengths, honors, accomplishments, and/or connection to Skidmore.
 Personal anecdotes are encouraged.
 Also include the name and address of anyone who can offer additional information about the nominee in order to present as complete a picture as possible to the committee.
 Copies of résumés and lists of exhibits, performances, and/or publications are encouraged.
 All nominations are confidential and will not be shared outside the committee until the Board reviews the committee’s recommendations.
 At that time, award winners will be personally notified.